Art State of Mind

 6. Spend more time looking at art

 If you’re reading DailyArt Magazine, I probably don’t have to explain to you how resolving to spend more time enjoying artwork will improve your life.
-However, this resolution means something a bit different than it would have this time last year.
-Instead of visiting museums in person, you might have to tour them online or in books instead.
+However, if you cannot visit museums in person, you can also tour them online or in books.
 (You can also enjoy one artwork a day on your phone with the DailyArt app!)

 7. Read more books